vintonl/EventTrackerProject/README.md

 ### Overview:

-This program is designed to be a full stack website application that creates, reads, updates and deletes user and recipe data from a database we built using MySQL Workbench and connecting with using Java Database Connectivity.
+This program is designed to be a REST API that creates, reads, updates and deletes user and beverage data from a database built using MySQL Workbench and connecting with using Spring Data JPA.

 ### How to run:

-Access the REST API by the following route:
+Access the REST API by the following routes:

 ### Routes